mukul816/customer-churn-analysis-powerbi/README.md

-# Customer Churn Analysis Dashboard | Power BI
+# Databel Customer Churn Analysis – Power BI Dashboard

-# Project Overview
+## Project Overview

-This project presents an end-to-end Customer Churn Analysis using Power BI.
-The goal is to identify patterns and key drivers behind customer attrition and provide actionable insights to improve customer retention.
+This project focuses on analyzing customer churn behavior for Databe using Microsoft Power BI.
+The dashboard is designed to identify the major factors influencing customer churn and provide insights that help improve customer retention strategies.

-The dashboard enables interactive exploration of churn behavior across different customer segments such as demographics, subscription types, and service usage.

-# Problem Statement

-Customer churn is a major challenge for businesses, especially in the telecom industry.
-Losing customers directly impacts revenue and growth.

-This project answers:

-Why are customers leaving?
-Which segments are most at risk?
-How can churn be reduced using data insights?
-# Tools & Technologies
-Power BI Desktop (.pbix) – Dashboard development
-Power Query – Data cleaning & transformation
-DAX – KPIs, measures, and calculated columns
+The analysis transforms customer data into interactive visualizations and meaningful KPIs that allow management to understand customer behavior, service usage, demographics, and churn patterns.

+---

+# Objectives of the Project

+* Analyze customer churn trends and patterns.
+* Identify factors affecting customer retention.
+* Compare churn rates across customer segments.
+* Evaluate the impact of services and subscriptions on churn.
+* Monitor customer demographics and behavior.
+* Support data-driven customer retention strategies.

+---

 # Dataset Details
 https://github.com/mukul816/customer-churn-analysis-powerbi/tree/main/Datasets